-To view the deformed shape of the pier, click the [3D] (3D Results) button.
+To view the deformed shape of the pier, click the 13 (3D Results) button.
 Next, click on Node 151 in the 3D model to view the displacement results at the impact point.
-After doing so, click the "Plot Results" button to view a displacement time history for the X (transverse) translation.
+After doing so, select the X (transverse) translation option under "Results Plotting" and click the "Plot" button to view a displacement time history.
 The resulting plot is shown in Figure 3.10.
 Other displacement directions can be plotted as well.
 An animated movie of the time history response can be viewed by clicking the "Animate!" button.
 Click the button again to stop the animation.